TheAlphaSchoolSystemPTYLTD/online-enrolments/setStudentImmunisationRegister.md

    `air_state_date [string]` - Air State Date (Date Format: yyyy-mm-dd).
 Field required when imm_attach_id is provided.

-   `attachment_file [string]` - field is required where 'attachment_file_name' is supplied for each item in 'attachments'.
+   `attachment_file [string]` - Base64 Encoded.
+Field is required where 'attachment_file_name' is supplied for each item in 'attachments'.
 (URLEncoded Format is RECOMMENDED)

-   `attachment_file_name [string]` - field is required where 'attachment_file' is supplied for each item in 'attachments'.
+   `attachment_file_name [string]` - Field is required where 'attachment_file' is supplied for each item in 'attachments'.

 * **Success Response:**